DavidH2001/MUON-Data-Collection/README.md

 ## Accessing remote FTP server
 To enable your anomaly files to be copied to a remote FTP server you will need to update your configuration to include a valid *name*, *password* and *ip_address*.
-It aso important to make sure you have set the *latitude* and *longitude* correctly for your detectors as these will be used to create a personal directory on the FTP server for your files.
+It is also important to make sure you have set the *latitude* and *longitude* correctly for your detectors as these, along with the username, will be used to create a personal directory on the FTP server.

 ```commandline
 {